 Next I bought the thickest piece of foam I could at Joann Fabrics and had them cut it down in the store but had to do a few more cuts at home with a saw.

 Smooth sailing so far until the down topper ...
 I knew I wanted one but was unsure how to go about it.
 I watched a couple youtube videos but again could not find anything exactly like I wanted.
 I don't know how it happened but I suddenly remembered I had an extra down comforter that was a twin size... well what the heck why not use that?!
 If you read nothing else in this post ... read this...
 DO Not Cut Down Comforter in Half Without Sewing it Closed on both sections.
-Not that I tried that or felt like I inhaled an entire duck by the time I was done or had feathers covering the entire dining room floor... but just saying incase YOU were thinking about trying that. ;)
+Not that I tried that or felt like I inhaled an entire duck by the time I was done or had feathers covering the entire dining room floor... but just saying incase YOU were thinking about trying that. ;) After cutting apart the comforter I sewed up the two sections with bias tape around the edges.
+I wanted to make sure the sides would be sealed and the feathers would not continuously escape.

 Then I attached an elastic band that would keep it in place around the foam.
 I'm sure there is a much prettier way to do this but I was all about results!!
 I had to have the down topper!